 Business of Medicine

-Mandating COVID-19 Vaccinations: Practical Guidance for Healthcare Organizations
+Mandating COVID-19 Vaccinations: Practical Guidance

 As COVID-19 infections continue to rise throughout the United States, many healthcare organizations are faced with the difficult task of determining how to best protect their employees and patients.
 Both the American Hospital Association and the American Medical Association have recently suggested that healthcare organizations should consider issuing COVID-19 vaccination mandates for their employees to reduce infections among their employees and patients.